zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2025_eurovis_text-descriptions.md

 # Extra supplements, such as talk slides, data sets, etc.
 supplements:
-- name: Supplemental Material OSF
+- name: Supplementary Material OSF
   # Use link instead of abslink if you want to link to the master directory
   abslink: https://osf.io/kbvs9/
   # Defaults to a download icon, use this if you want a link-out icon